Dealing with Review Item Discrepancy in Space Projects

 20 May, 2022

 The success of a Space Project Lifecycle depends heavily on the feasibility, design, and development phases.
 Here the technical and commercial reviews are conducted.
 These reviews assess whether the project is meeting expected outcomes and requirements baselines.
-When discrepancies are found they are recorded as Review Item Discrepancies or RIDs.
-In this article, we will discuss the different aspects of RIDs and how to deal with them.
+When discrepancies are found, they are recorded as Review Item Discrepancies or RIDs.
+This article will discuss the different aspects of RIDs and how to deal with them.

 What is a Review Item Discrepancy (RID)?

 Reviewers may identify items that are not compliant with a requirement, objective or design goal during the review of a project and record them.
 These items are called Review Item Discrepancies (RIDs) Forms.

 To resolve a RID, the project team must determine whether the reviewer is correct and, if so, take corrective action to bring the project into compliance.
 Depending on the severity of the issue, corrective action may involve an escalation to a higher level in the organisation and changes to the project plans, design or implementation.
 In some cases, it may even be necessary to stop the project.

 A RID can help you consider options and make decisions that are best for the project.
 Taking swift and appropriate action to resolve RIDs is essential to ensuring the success of any project.

 A RID should be made if there’s a genuine problem to be addressed, as opposed to if clarification is needed.
 Only real requirement issues should be reported in a RID; clarifications are handled outside the review.